Tim Guilford

 Research interests:

-Although I still maintain an interest in the evolution of animal signals, especially warning signals, which was the subject of my early research, I now concentrate on trying to unravel the mechanisms by which animals map the environments through which they travel.
+My early research focussed on the role of receiver psychology in the evolution and design of animal signals, but I now concentrate on trying to unravel the mechanisms by which animals map the environments through which they travel.
 What cues do birds use to navigate home across familiar areas?
 What do their maps look like?
 How versatile is the spatial knowledge they store?

-The questions range from cognitive to ecological, shearwaters and homing pigeons are the principal models, and the techniques involve field experiments using miniature GPS loggers, on-board cameras, and analytical approaches borrowed from computational engineering.
-Most recently I have been extending my research group’s work to trying to understand how long distance wandering seabirds (many of which are of vulnerable conservation status) migrate, map and navigate across the open oceans.
+The questions range from cognitive to ecological, shearwaters and homing pigeons are the principal models, and the techniques involve field experiments using miniature biologging technologies, and analytical approaches borrowed from computational engineering.
+My research group’s work now focusses on trying to understand how long distance wandering seabirds move, migrate, map and navigate across the open oceans, and extends to a broad range of behavioural, ecological, and conservation-related questions.

 For overviews see: